goessner/microjam/docs/installationGuide.md

 "category": ["web","math","graphics"]
 ---

 This is a demo site containing some articles.
-It was made by `'μjam'`, a minimalistic static site generator.
+It was made by **μjam**, a minimalistic static site generator.
 ```
 <figure>
   <img src="./img/mu-jam.09.png">